Questions and Answers

 10. Should I transfer money from my home country?

 Understand the tax consequences first.
 If you send a lot of money into Spain, you might have to explain where it came from and pay taxes on it in Spain.
 Always talk to a Spanish tax attorney (abogado fiscal) before you make the transfer.
-I work with one.
+I can recommend one.
 And never transfer bank to bank; you’ll get a terrible exchange rate.
 Use an exchange broker to save money.
-I recommend Smart Currency Exchange because they’re secure and specialize in large transfers.
-Contact Smart Here
+I recommend Currency Direct as they’re secure and specialize in large transfers.

 © 2023 SPAIN ADVISORS